-Further, SEBI vide its Circular No. SEBI/HO/MRD/MRD-PoD-3/P/CIR/2023/190 dated December 19, 2023 has advised the Depositories to carry out self-assessment of PFMIs on a periodic basis and disclose the same on their websites.
+Further, SEBI vide its Circular No. SEBI/HO/MRD/MRD-PoD-3/P/CIR/2023/190 dated December 19, 2023 has advised the Depositories to carry out self-assessment of FMI Principles (also referred as PFMI) on a periodic basis and disclose the same on their websites.
 These principles have been classified as "Quantitative" and "Qualitative".